laravel-doctrine/docs/fluent/reference.md

 ### Lifecycle Callback

 _Lifecycle Callbacks_ can be triggered for a **subset** of _Lifecycle Events_.
-A callback is defined on an Entity class and are triggered when an instance of that Entity experiences a relevant Event.
+A callback is defined on an Entity class and is triggered when an instance of that Entity experiences a relevant Event.

 Like listeners the callback method will receive a specific instance of `EventArgs`, depending on the event type.